slack-samples/deno-code-snippets/Datastores/README.md

 # Datastores

 This sub-app guides you on how to use [datastores](https://api.slack.com/future/datastores).
-If you haven't set up Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.
+If you haven't set up the Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.